benardpaul/jango-notebook/README.md

 # jango-notebook
-jango notebook is a simple notebook
+jango notebook is a simple notebook for store simple to-dos